Relevant Legislation

 During the transition from a two-exam model to a single-exam model, applicants and Examination Candidates on the Register must pay close attention to deadlines and other limitations to ensure they can act on the options available to them.
 While options are presented, they are subject to deadlines.

-• CAPR plans to discontinue the current written component of the Physiotherapy Competency Examination and has announced written examination dates through to the end of November 2025.
+- CAPR has to discontinued the current written component of the Physiotherapy Competency Examination with the last written examination in Manitoba in November 2025.

-• Manitoba’s PBCA will be discontinued in 2026.
-The last date to register as an Examination Candidate to work under supervision and proceed with the PBCA will be October 2, 2025.
-Anyone registering on or before this date will need to have proof of successfully passing the Written Component of the CAPR exam in the 2 years preceding OR show proof of registration for the November 2025 written*.
+- Manitoba’s PBCA will start to be phased out in 2026.
+The last date to initiate registration as an Examination Candidate to work under supervision and proceed with the PBCA will be December 31, 2025.
+Anyone registering on or before this date will need to have proof of successfully passing the Written Component of the CAPR exam in the 6 months preceding.

 * Failure of the Written Examination through CAPR in November 2025 would result in needing to proceed to the single examination.
 There will be no opportunity to proceed with the PBCA without a successful pass on the Written Component.